“Sono un Italiano, un Italiano vero”

 6- Attend a Local Festival – Local Italian Towns

-Europe, in general, is famous for the festivals that take place around different countries.
+Europe, in general, is famous for the festivals held in different countries.
 Italy is no different; everybody knows about the annual Italian festivals.
-However, there are smaller festivals that take place in local towns and villages.
-Such festivals are meant to celebrate ancient historical events, holidays, different seasons, and more.
+However, smaller festivals take place in local towns and villages.
+Such festivals celebrate ancient historical events, holidays, seasons, and more.

 Local festivals take place all year long.
 For example, in May, you’ll catch the Fish Festival of Saint Fortunato, where you get free fried fish on the beach.
-No matter when you’re heading to Italy, learn about the local festivals that take place in the same month.
-Don’t deny yourself a brand new experience where you’ll enjoy endless food and sightsee splendid views.
+No matter when you’re heading to Italy, learn about the local festivals in the same month.
+Don’t deny yourself a new experience where you’ll enjoy endless food and see splendid views.

 7- Catch the Palio de Siena Horserace – Siena

 Siena is a fascinating medieval city that should be on your list when visiting Italy.
-One of the amazing things to do there is attend the Palio de Siena which takes place twice each summer.
-Palio de Siena is an enthralling horse race event that takes place on July 2 and August 16.
-They’re known as the Palio days.
-It’s been going on since the Middle Ages in the main square of the city.
+One of the fantastic things to do there is attend the Palio de Siena, which takes place twice each summer.
+Palio de Siena is an enthralling horse race event on 2 July and 16 August, known as the Palio days.
+It’s happened in the city’s main square since the Middle Ages.

-Piazza del Campo is the square in which the event happens.
+Piazza del Campo is the square where the event takes place.
 Partisans assemble into a colossal cluster to participate and cheer for the horses.
-Ten horses and riders get to participate each year; each horse and rider represent a contra de.
+Ten horses and riders get to participate each year; each horse and rider represents a contra de.
 Their coloured banner images and scarves identify them.
-It’s always a good idea to be part of such a lively event.
+Being part of such a lively event is always a good idea.

 8- Throw a Coin in the Trevi Fountain – Rome

-The best thing about Italy is that you get to find many options that suit you at different times.
+The best thing about Italy is that you can find many options that suit you at different times.
 If you’re looking for something to do in Italy without having to spend a fortune, head to the Trevi Fountain.
-It will literally cost you a coin.
+It will cost you a coin.
 Also, it’s one of the most popular things to do in Italy.

 The Trevi Fountain is one of the most prominent landmarks in Rome that dates back to the 18th century.
-It is said that if you throw a coin over the shoulder into the water, you’ll revisit Rome for sure.
+If you throw a coin over the shoulder into the water, it is said that you’ll surely revisit Rome.
 That tradition has been going around since the beginning of time.
-So, if you have fallen in love with Rome, pay this fountain a visit to guarantee a comeback.
+So, if you have fallen in love with Rome, visit this fountain to guarantee a comeback.

 More locations to visit in Rome